manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

--"The application graphical interface is to be developed in JavaFX 11."
+- "The application graphical interface is to be developed in JavaFX 11."

 - The program has to comunicate with API'S."...and identifying each sample with a barcode that is automatically generated using an external API."